tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 All of this together lets the optimizer ask and answer questions such as:

 * where might this instruction write?
-* where does this instruction borrow its input from?
+* (because CPython is reference counted and incref implies ownership) where does this instruction borrow its input from?
 * do these two instructions' write destinations overlap?

 and more.